SJbrou/sblog/_posts/2024-10-28-Followed-courses.md

 List of courses I followed at Vrije Universiteit Amsterdam.
 <!--excerpt-->
 Each course corresponds to 6 <a href="https://education.ec.europa.eu/education-levels/higher-education/inclusive-and-connected-higher-education/european-credit-transfer-and-accumulation-system">ECTS</a>.
-A full year corresponds to 60 <a href="https://education.ec.europa.eu/education-levels/higher-education/inclusive-and-connected-higher-education/european-credit-transfer-and-accumulation-system">ECTS</a>.
+A full year of university education is equal to 60 <a href="https://education.ec.europa.eu/education-levels/higher-education/inclusive-and-connected-higher-education/european-credit-transfer-and-accumulation-system">ECTS</a>.

 Last updated: 31-10-2024